brrygrdn/corundum/README.md

   vagrant up
   ```

+Make sure to add /.vagrant to your .gitignore so you don't checkin its cache file.

 ### Accessing the VM

 Once provisioning is complete, access your VM by running ```vagrant ssh```

 You can shut down the image with ```vagrant halt```

+If you've made a mistake or are finished using the VM, run ```vagrant destroy``` to remove it.

+You can open the VirtualBox Manager to see which

 ### Where's my stuff?